mponza/SalIE/README.md

 ============================================

-This repository hosts SalIE, the first framework to date addressing the extraction of salient open facts from arbitrary text.
+This repository hosts SalIE, the first framework addressing the extraction of salient open facts from an arbitrary text.